Diane Fletcher-Falvey, Principal Instructor

 Ms. Fletcher-Falvey is formerly a Director of the Canadian Association for the Deaf, Nova Scotia.
 She has been on the Board of the Deaf Advocacy Association of Nova Scotia and was involved with The Disabled Council of Nova Scotia to develop an Interpreter policy for the government.
 She has served on the Board of Directors of the Society for Deaf and Hard of Hearing Nova Scotians, and has been involved with the Education Committee, Ontario Association of the Deaf.

-Diane has been featured on ATV, “Man Alive”, and CBC.
-Recently she co-produced Maritime Deaf Heritage, a video documentary of Maritime Sign Language and three Deaf Artists, for which she won an award from the Nova Scotia Cultural Society for the Deaf.
-Diane has a teenage, hearing daughter.
+Diane has been featured on Atlantic Television, “Man Alive”, and CBC.
+She co-produced Maritime Deaf Heritage, a video documentary of Maritime Sign Language and three Deaf Artists, for which she won an award from the Nova Scotia Cultural Society for the Deaf.
+Diane has a daughter who is a writer.

 Diane’s professionally prepared and led classes are an excellent way to learn to communicate with the Deaf.